Tricritical phenomena in holographic chiral phase transitions: Introduction

 The AdS/CFT correspondence\,\cite{Maldacena:1998,Gubser:1998,Witten:1998} has been extensively used to study the thermodynamic and transport properties of strongly correlated quantum field theories at finite temperature.
 Applications of the correspondence to many areas of physics, such as quantum chromodynamics (QCD) \cite{Casalderrey-Solana:2011dxg,Kim:2012ey} and condensed matter physics \cite{zaanen_liu_sun_schalm_2015,Hartnoll:2016apf}, have been studied in the last two decades.
 In this paper, we focus particularly on critical phenomena at a tricritical point (TCP) that is one of universal phenomena in QCD and condensed matter physics.
 In QCD, there is a TCP associated with the chiral phase transition in the chiral limit \cite{Halasz:1998qr}.
 In condensed matter physics, on the other hand, a TCP can be observed, for example, in a metamagnet such as a FeCl$_{2}$ crystal \cite{PhysRev.164.866,PhysRevLett.31.1414}.

 In the context of the AdS/CFT correspondence, there are in general two different approaches to study the holographic dual description of QCD or condensed matter physics: a top-down approach and a bottom-up approach.
 For example, one of the QCD-like models in the top-down approach is the D3/D7 model \cite{Karch:2002sh}, where the D3-branes represent the gauge degrees of freedom and a probe D7-brane represents the flavor degrees of freedom in the dual field theory.
 To be precise, the D3/D7 model is dual to the ${\cal{N}}=4$ supersymmetric Yang-Mills theory with the ${\cal{N}}=2$ hypermultiplets.
-The dual system undergoes the chiral phase transition at finite temperature in the presence of the magnetic field and the baryon number density \cite{Evans:2010iy} (see also \cite{Filev:2007gb,Albash:2007bk}).
+The dual system undergoes the chiral phase transition at finite temperature in the presence of the magnetic field and the baryon number density \cite{Evans:2010iy} (see also \cite{Filev:2007gb,Albash:2007bk}), although the transition is between the different classical solutions in the bulk picture.
 Considering the massless quark, the TCP associated with the chiral phase transition emerges\,\cite{Evans:2010iy} as in QCD.
 The corresponding Nambu-Goldstone modes have been studied in \cite{Filev:2009xp,Ishigaki:2020vtr}.
 In this paper, we investigate the critical phenomena at the TCP in the D3/D7 model.